First, Walloon Lake and the Surrounding Village are not huge. There are only 290 locals,

 The Village of Walloon

-Before describing the Village of Walloon, a bit about the history, including the story of Walloons revival.
+Before describing the Village of Walloon, a bit about the history, including the story of the Walloons revival.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 Walloon has been a tourist destination since the late 1800s.
 As early as the 1870s as logging waned in Northern Michigan, railways brought a new kind of economic boom in the form of tourists.

-In fact and early Northern Michigan camping dubbed Northern Michigan, with its many pristine lakes, "vacationaland."
-Touted for its great views, great fishing and boating, all of Northern Michigan began hosting visitors from St. Louis, Kansas City, Chicago and Indianapolis to get "get away from the heat of the city" and travel to Northern Michigan.
+In fact and early Northern Michigan camping dubbed Northern Michigan, with its many pristine lakes, "vacationland."
+Touted for its great views, great fishing, and boating, all of Northern Michigan began hosting visitors from St. Louis, Kansas City, Chicago and Indianapolis to get "get away from the heat of the city" and travel to Northern Michigan.

-However, while those luck few wealthy homeowners who could afford cottages and homes near the Lakefront kept coming, gradually the appeal of the town shrivelled up for most tourists.
+However, while those lucky few wealthy homeowners who could afford cottages and homes near the Lakefront kept coming, gradually the appeal of the town shriveled up for most tourists.

 In 2010, Jonathan Borish sold Borisch Manufacturing Corp and by 2012 he had started a second career developing real estate.